fonsecapeter/RVS/README.md

 	  script.It is set up such that a week that is > 3 weeks old is "overdue".
 The weekly recurance is done through crontab, which must be editted (see comments within code).
-It is a bash script.
+It is a bash script and was written on a linux machine.
+Therefore coreutils must be brew installed for this to work on a mac (currently set up as such) where 'date' in linux becomes 'gdate' in unix.

 	> RVS_vis.py is the visualization script called in RVS_reporter_newfunction.sh.
 It requires pandas and the
 	  latest matplotlib.
 This can be run as a standalone if user does not want rvs's to be logged (to avoid mucking up the log with irregular, repeated responses).
 	  It is a python script.
+Recommend using anaconda2.

+ >> dependencies: bash, python, matplotlip, pandas, coreutils (if using mac)

 -peter